 Melbourne Water has completed upgrade works to the Maribyrnong River Main (MRM) sewer, which transports approximately 24 million litres of wastewater each day to the Western Treatment Plant.

 Melbourne Water and our project delivery partners, CPB and Black & Veatch Joint Venture, thank residents and local businesses for their patience and understanding throughout these upgrade works, which began in mid-2018 and were completed in March 2020.

 We also thank Moonee Valley City Council, Parks Victoria, Wurundjeri Land Council, Friends of Maribyrnong Valley and Friends of Steele Creek for working with us to ensure the successful delivery of the project.
 We could not have completed this important sewer upgrade without these strong partnerships.

 The MRM is one of the main sewers in Melbourne Water’s 400 kilometre network.
 Each day, it transports approximately 24 million litres of sewage from 36,000 properties in the north-western suburbs of Melbourne to the Western Treatment Plant in Werribee.

-Works are underway to upgrade 7.2 kilometres of the MRM sewer in Avondale Heights, Essendon West and Aberfeldie.
-This is an important initiative for the residents of these suburbs as it will ensure the sewer continues to provide the community with a secure and reliable sewerage service for many years to come.
+Built in stages between 1963 and 1977, some sections of the sewer were coming to the end of their working life.
+Upgrading the sewer was an important initiative for the residents of the north-west suburbs as it will ensure the sewer continues to provide the community with a secure and reliable sewerage service for decades to come.